How do colours affect your look?

 Colours bring your natural appearance to life and enhance your skin, eyes and hair.
 Right colours do not take over your look, they connect you and create harmony with your face.

-Right colours also reduce imperfections such as dark circles and lines under your eyes and bring more bright and awake appearance, you may not need a lot of make-up.
+Right colours also reduce imperfections such as dark circles and lines under your eyes and bring a more bright and awake appearance, you may not need a lot of make-up.

 In this page you will find everything about colours: